Biden mulls reversing Trump rules on western grouse species

 “From changes to the buffers, to how we manage energy development, to how we manage every other activity....we are evaluating it and we are looking for input on what are the most important things to look at,” Culver said.

 Greater sage grouse once numbered in the millions across all or portions of 11 Western states.
-Scientists with the U.S. Geological Survey said earlier this year that their numbers are down 65% since 1986.
+Populations have dropped 65% since 1986, government scientists recently concluded.

 The quirky birds with long, pointed tail feathers are known for elaborate courtship display in which male birds puff up air sacs in their chests to make an odd popping sound.

+The land bureau has resumed that process.
+It will consider the original proposal and additional options, spokesperson Alyse Sharpe said.

-The court order came in a lawsuit from environmentalists that's still pending before U.S. District Judge Lynn Winmill in Idaho.
-The judge faulted the Trump administration in February for ignoring prior science on the issue.
+The order to take a new look at mining came in a lawsuit from environmentalists pending before U.S. District Judge B. Lynn Winmill in Idaho.
+The judge faulted the Trump administration for ignoring prior science on the issue.

 ——